MStylesMS/ParadoxFX/docs/MQTT_API.md

 ```

 **Behavior:**
-- Sends DPMS sleep signal to all connected displays
+- **Screen zones only**: Sends DPMS sleep signal to the target monitor for this zone
+- **Audio zones**: Command is ignored (no screen to control)
+- **Video playback restriction**: Sleep commands are ignored while video is actively playing
+- Sleep is only applied when video is paused or an image is displayed
 - Maintains system state and media queues
-- Displays will show "No Signal" or enter standby mode
+- Display will show "No Signal" or enter standby mode
-- All connected displays (HDMI-0, HDMI-1, etc.) are affected simultaneously

 **Examples:**